On quasiconformal harmonic maps between surfaces: The proof of main theorem

+This yields that It is well known that a radial subharmonic function is an increasing convex function of $t = \log r$ , for $-\infty < t < 0$ (see \cite[Theorem 2.6.6]{rt}).
 From \eqref{mori} it follows that $\gamma$ is nonconstant.
-Since $\gamma $ is subharmonic non-constant function, it follows that that $g'(r)> 0$.
-From \eqref{epm} we obtain and therefore $g'(r)\cdot r$ is increasing, which means in particular that, Notice that, the last inequality is also a consequence of E. Hopf boundary point lemma, see e.g. \cite{hopf}.
+Since $\gamma $ is a subharmonic increasing convex function of $\log r$, it follows that for $r>s$ Since it is non-constant, it satisfies in particular that Notice that the last inequality is also a consequence of E. Hopf boundary point lemma, see e.g. \cite{hopf}.
+Therefore i.e.